Onewheel Rail Options – Aftermarket list by model

 Summary

 Remember that with a rail swap, you will void the warranty (if one is remaining) as removing the rails means removing the tamper sticker affixed over the rail screws. it’s my opinion that rails do hold more value than most (if not all) aftermarket modification completed to the board.
 Used rails in good shape can render anywhere from 50% to 75% of their original cost.
-So try some new rails out, give them some love and if you have to, you can always park them for sale on the Onewheel marketplace.
+Sometimes, depending on availability, used rails can render more than the price paid.

 F.A.Q.’s